Buzzebees-Android/BZBSInterviewTemplate-XL-/README.md

 ## Submission process
   You can use this repository while you are developing the app.

-  To submit the test assignment please **close the issue "Assignment Done" in "issues" tab**.
+  To submit the test assignment please **Pull requests in "Pull request" tab**.

-  We will review the code **only after you close "Assignment Done" issue**.
+  We will review the code **only after you Pull request**.